neetjn/v-localize/README.md

 });
 ```

-Once your Vue app has been instantiated, the language can be changed by calling `$locale()` from your Vue instance.
+Once your Vue app has been instantiated, the language can be changed by calling `$locale(args*)` from your Vue instance.
 This will set your desired localization in local storage and reload your current window.

 ```html
 <button @click="$locale('en-US')">English</button>